101 California Street shooting

-The 101 California Street Shooting was a mass shooting on July 1, 1993, in San Francisco, California.
+The 101 California Street shooting was a mass shooting on July 1, 1993, in San Francisco, California, United States.
 The killings sparked a number of legal and legislative actions that were precursors to the Violent Crime Control and Law Enforcement Act, H.R.
 3355, 103rd Congress.
 The Act took effect in 1994 and expired in September 2004 after the expiration of a sunset provision.
-At the time, the incident was the deadliest mass shooting in the Bay Area's history, being surpassed 28 years later by the 2021 San Jose shooting.